 With COVID-19 creating a new priority for companies to create work-from-home delivery for as many Shared Services processes and activities as possible, new challenges are created for leading and developing your remote workforce.
-For many, the move from an in-office workforce to a workforce that was working-from-home took place almost immediately.
+For many, the move from an in-office workforce to a workforce that was working from home took place almost immediately.
 With a business-first focus on “getting the work done”, what steps have companies taken to adjust processes for managing their team, and completing the annual review and development planning processes that are so important to employee morale and retention?

 Recently a Peeriosity member company with global operations and over $10B in annual revenue discussed their experiences in leading and developing their remote workforce, where their primary Shared Services center for North America of roughly 500 people is located “near-shore” in Central America.
-In early 2020, the team successfully transitioned to a work-from-home model over a two-week period at this location, in part because they were already staffed with a supervisor of Leading & Development, with specialized skills is assisting Shared Services center leaders, and in the many important issues related to employee development.
+In early 2020, the team successfully transitioned to a work-from-home model over a two-week period at this location, in part because they were already staffed with a supervisor of Leading & Development, with specialized skills in assisting Shared Services center leaders and in the many important issues related to employee development.

-For the feature company, regarding the topic of leading (instead of the more traditional term of “managing”), it was important that the new processes to lead remotely included clear objectives with defined expectations and productivity goals, and with communications that were authentic, transparent, and continuous.
+For the featured company, regarding the topic of leading (instead of the more traditional term of “managing”), it was important that the new processes to lead remotely included clear objectives with defined expectations and productivity goals, and with communications that were authentic, transparent, and continuous.
 Leaders also needed to act quickly to respond to employee needs as they occurred.

 Regarding the topic of development, it was important that new processes for development be collaborative, complete with interactive meetings, including the ability to adapt to remote learning by rethinking development workshop activities, and the process for creating meaningful development plans.